What Happens If You Miss a Mortgage Payment?

 2. Your credit score could go down

-If you miss a payment on your mortgage, this will be reported to the credit bureau after 30 days.
-Your credit score is a measure of your creditworthiness, and it is used by lenders to determine whether to approve you for credit and what interest rate to charge you.
+If you miss a mortgage payment, it will be reported to the credit bureau after 30 days.
+Your credit score is a measure of your creditworthiness, and lenders use it to determine whether to approve you for credit and what interest rate to charge you.
 Your credit score is calculated using information from your credit report, which is a record of your credit history.

 The longer your payment is overdue, the more damaging it will be to your credit score.
 Even if you eventually catch up on your missed payment, a late payment will remain on your credit report for years.
 This can continue to affect your credit score and your ability to get approved for credit during that time.